 How to File a Workers’ Compensation Claim in Iowa

-In order to file a workers’ compensation claim in Iowa, you need to take a number of steps within specific periods of time:
+In order to file a workers’ compensation claim in Iowa, you need to take a number of steps.
+These need to happen within specific periods of time:

-- Within 90 days of the time you sustained the injury or should have known you sustained the injury, you must inform your employer of the injury or else your benefits can be denied;
+- Within 90 days of the time you sustained the injury or should have known you sustained the injury, you must inform your employer.
+If you do not, your benefits can be denied;

-- Within two years from the date of the injury, the injured employee must file an application for arbitration if weekly workers’ compensation benefits have not been paid; and
+- Within two years from the date of the injury, the injured employee must file an application for arbitration.
+This takes place if weekly workers’ compensation benefits have not been paid.

-- Within three years from the last payment of weekly benefits, an employee must file an action with the workers’ compensation commissioner if that employee is seeking additional benefits.
+- Within three years from the last payment of benefits, an employee must file an action with the workers’ compensation commissioner.
+This takes place if that employee is seeking additional benefits.

 Types of Workers’ Compensation Benefits

 If you file a workers’ compensation claim, you may be eligible to receive the following benefits:

 - Permanent total disability;